Introduction to the Social Services, Health Care and Rescue Services Division

 The Deputy Mayor of the Social Services, Health Care and Rescue Services Division is Daniel Sazonov.
 He chairs the Social Services and Health Care Committee and is a member of the Helsinki City Board.

-The division includes the following four departments: Family and Social Services; Hospital, Rehabilitation and Care Services; Health and Substance Abuse Services; and Rescue Services.
-The departments have a joint administration.
+The division includes the following four service packages: Family and Social Services; Hospital, Rehabilitation and Care Services; Health and Substance Abuse Services; and Rescue Services.
+The services have a joint administration.

 The Social Services, Health Care and Rescue Services Committee directs and supervises the Social Services, Health Care and Rescue Services Division’s operations.
 The Committee has two sub-committees.